Frank Lloyd Wright’s architecture school might stay open

-After a “gut-wrenching decision” in January to close, the architecture school that Frank Lloyd Wright started 88 years ago might be able to stay open after all, but details of the school's financial situation remain unclear.
+After a “gut-wrenching decision” in January to close the architecture school that Frank Lloyd Wright started 88 years ago, the school’s board says the institution might be able to stay open after all — though one of its main funders remains dubious.

-The School of Architecture at Taliesin — which has campuses at two Wright properties, one in Spring Green, Wisconsin and the other in Arizona — had announced Jan.
-28 that it planned to close in June.
-But the school’s board of directors voted Thursday to reverse that course and keep the school open in light of new funding, according to a Thursday statement from Kirkland & Ellis LLP, a law firm representing the school pro bono.
+The School of Architecture at Taliesin — which has campuses at two Wright properties, one in Spring Green and the other in Arizona — announced Jan.
+28 it planned to close in June.
+But the school’s board of directors voted Thursday to reverse that course and keep the school open in light of new funding, according to a statement from the law firm representing the school.

 In a Friday statement, the foundation said it “has little information about these new income sources and programs,” and the new funding needs to be vetted by the school’s accreditors, lawyers and its financial committee.
-Until that vetting is done, the foundation said it won’t be making any decisions.
+Until that vetting is done, the foundation said, it won’t make any decisions.

-Kirkland & Ellis said new supporters came forward after the school announced its closure in January, and the board has “confirmed that its financial situation is such that it has long-term viability.”
-The name of the funders and how much money they committed was not disclosed.
+New supporters came forward after the school announced its plan to close , and the school contends those backers will pave the way for its long-term viability, board chairman Dan Schweiker said.

-"The legacy of Frank Lloyd Wright embodied by the school is, as the outpouring of support has shown, one of international importance,” board chair Dan Schweiker said in a statement.
+“We’ve heard from architects all across this country, people out of China — just an outpouring of people that realize how important the legacy of what Frank Lloyd Wright teaches (is), and how unfortunate it would be if that went away,” Schweiker said.

 The blame game

-The decision to close came after the school and foundation couldn’t come to an agreement on how to stay operational.
+The decision to close came after the school and foundation couldn’t come to an agreement on how to stay in operation.
 The two entities disagree over which is to blame for the January closure decision.

-Kirkland & Ellis said the board was forced to close the school because the foundation, which owns the properties where the school's campuses are located, decided it would terminate the schools lease on July 31.
+Kirkland & Ellis, the law firm representing the school pro bono, said in its statement that the board was forced to close the school because the foundation, which owns the properties where the school’s campuses are located, decided it would terminate the school’s lease on July 31.

-But Stuart Graff, president and CEO of the foundation, wrote in Jan.
-31 blog post that the foundation wanted to keep the school open, but the school lacked a sustainable business model.
+Graff, however, wrote that the foundation wanted to keep the school open but that the school lacked a sustainable business model.

 “From the moment it became independent, (the School of Architecture at Taliesin) built its budgets on aspirational but unrealistic projections for enrollment and fundraising that consistently weren’t met, leaving the School scrambling for operating and investment funds,” Graff wrote.